The Non-convex Geometry of Low-rank Matrix Optimization: Conclusion

 \section{Conclusion}

-This work investigates the minimization of a convex function $f(X)$ over the cone of PSD matrices.
-To improve computational efficiency, we focus on a natural factored formulation of the original convex problem which explicitly encodes the PSD constraint.
-We prove that the factored problem, in spite of being nonconvex, has the following benign landscape: each critical point is either a factor of the global optimal solution to the original convex program, or a strict saddle where the Hessian matrix has a strictly negative eigenvalue.
-The geometric characterization of the factored objective function guarantees that many local search algorithms applied to the factored objective function converge to a global minimizer with random initializations.
+In this work, we considered two popular minimization problems: the minimization of a general convex function $f(\mX)$ with the domain being positive semi-definite matrices; the minimization of a general convex function $f(\mX)$ regularized by the matrix nuclear norm $\|\mX\|_*$ with the domain being general matrices.
+To improve the computational efficiency, we applied the Burer-Monteiro re-parameterization and showed that, as long as the convex function $f(\mX)$ is (restricted) well-conditioned, the resulting factored problems have the following properties: each critical point either corresponds to a global optimum of the original convex programs, or is a strict saddle where the Hessian matrix has a strictly negative eigenvalue.
+Such a benign landscape then allows many iterative optimization methods to escape from all the saddle points and converge to a global optimum with even random initializations.